Blood Moon 2018 Prophecy Suggests July Eclipse Will Trigger End Of The World, Says Christian ‘Prophet’

-A Christian ‘prophet’ is predicting that the Blood Moon that will occur in July will signal the end times, The Express is reporting.
-That ‘prophet’ has predicted the end of the world multiple times before, however, and he’s always been wrong (or has he?).
+A Christian “prophet” is predicting that the Blood Moon that will occur in July will signal the end times, The Express is reporting.
+That prophet has predicted the end of the world multiple times before, however, and he’s always been wrong (or has he?).

 Paul Begley is an American Christian preacher who is all about Biblical prophecy, about which he speaks frequently on his YouTube channel.
 And in his latest prophecy-related video, “Prophecy Now: ‘Blood Moon’ Prophetic Times For War Or Peace,” you can tell that the upcoming Blood Moon has got him excited.